 The exponential growth of technology in finance requires the technical ability of accountants in handling transformative machines, including the application of cloud platforms, artificial intelligence (AI), blockchain, and RPA in their profession.
 With the right expertise, they can leverage this to produce foresight rather than hindsight and provide insightful analyses to the management.

 Increasing compliance updates are also creeping their way up to the list of concerns for CFOs.
 But with the help of regulatory bodies, getting a grasp of these laws can be tolerable.
 Having F&A professionals equipped with extensive knowledge in the industry regulations, mastery in accounting, plus the technical skill bodes well in the reshaping of the team.

 Organisational model and synergy

 Gone are the days when strategic plans were static and slow-moving.
-In today’s ever-changing space, you should know how to build a resilient workforce which adapts well into changes.
+In today’s ever-changing space, you should know how to build a resilient workforce that adapts well to changes.
 Organisational models need to have the agility to embrace continuous updates and planning.
-Perpetual disruptions call for a rapid business decision, which are delivered through provided foresight.
+Perpetual disruptions call for a rapid business decision, which is delivered through provided foresight.

 Bridging the organisational gaps

 Financial silos align the enterprise masterplan, and therefore comes off as a cross-functional collaboration with the rest of the departments.
 Here are the gaps you can consider closing for a more intact action plan.